artainmo/matcha/README.md

 # ONE OF THE USERS WILL BE NAMED 'test'
 # ALL USERS HAVE PASSWORD 'pass123'
 make docker-generate_users AMOUNT=<number> MAIL=<your-email-address>
-# If the app runs on docker it is recommanded to use this command instead.
+# If the app runs on docker it is recommended to use this command instead.
 ```

 Clean the database and locally stored images:
 ```
 make db_clean
-make docker-db_clean
-# If the app runs on docker it is recommanded to use this command instead.
+make docker-db_clean # If the app runs on docker it is recommended to use this command instead.
 ```

 Stop the database container if it runs with docker: